anematode/grapheme-neue/theory/journal.md

 # April 16

 The prop storing is starting to make sense, although inheritance seems complicated.
 One long-term advantage of these fancy prop stores, storing prop metadata, is that animations could be done.

+# April 25

+Man.
+Gnuplot is scary.
+Grapheme would therefore be scarier, since it does caching and all kinds of weird stuff.
+I see why Desmos doesn't expose much of their API at all.
+Horrifying.
+There's no clean way to abstractify all this shit.

+I want Grapheme to be powerful enough for my personal projects and such, but I'm not sure if it can be.
+Simplicity is needed, but complexity is needed.
+My head is in such a state of abstract horror.
+For updating to occur, for rendering to occur, a complex dance must occur between the plots and their children, deciding how exactly things are to be drawn, creating primitives of various types.
+Certain interfaces must be defined abstracting the information necessary to draw things.
+I am genuinely horrified.

+Let's implement props and inheritance, then keep talking.